Parallel Complex Diffusion for Scalable Time Series Generation: Spectral-Native Optimization and Efficiency

 \section{Spectral-Native Optimization and Efficiency}

-Shifting the diffusion process to the frequency manifold fundamentally transforms the problem topology from a locally entangled temporal sequence to a globally decoupled spectral representation.
-We analyze this advantage from two perspectives: \textit{Topological Simplification and Optimization Stability}.
+Shifting the diffusion process to the frequency domain fundamentally transforms the problem topology from a locally entangled temporal sequence to a globally decoupled spectral representation.
+We analyze this structural advantage from two perspectives: \textit{Topological Simplification} and \textit{Optimization Stability}.